-Lessons can be scheduled weekly in 30, 45, or 60 minutes sessions (though I highly advocate for at least 45 minutes for all but beginners).
-I currently teach out of my studio in West Seattle, and am also available for online lessons via FaceTime/Skype.
+Lessons can be scheduled in 60 minutes sessions (I also offer 30 minute sessions for beginners).
+While we are observing social distancing, I am available for online Zoom sessions (be sure to check out this video on enabling "original sound" in Zoom!).
 For rates and availability, feel free to contact me with some info on yourself, your background, and your goals.

 A FEW THOUGHTS ON TAKING BASS LESSONS (WITH DUE CREDIT TO CELLIST BARB HUNTER FOR SEVERAL OF THE IDEAS):